 Future Integrated, Seamless Global Data Processing and Forecasting System Collaborative Framework

 The S/GDPFS will provide standardized state-of-the-art interfaces to facilitate partnerships and collaboration globally and regionally among jurisdictions, academia and the private sector to access and make available related information of relevance to the mandate of WMO across all timescales and domains of the Earth system.
 The S/GDPFS will, as much as possible, share authoritative weather, water, climate and related environmental data, products and services freely and openly and in a viable and sustainable way, ensuring no Members are left behind.
-As stated in the draft WMO strategic plan for 2020-2023 (Strategic Objective 2.3), the fundamental responsibility of GDPFS will be to enable access to, and use of, the state-of-the-art numerical analysis and prediction products at all temporal and spatial scales.
-It is a high priority that the Seamless GDPFS will assist Developing and Least Developed Countries to make significant progress towards community resilience and reaching Sustainable Development Goals.
+As stated in the WMO strategic plan for 2020-2023 (Strategic Objective 2.3), the fundamental responsibility of GDPFS will be to enable access to, and use of, the state-of-the-art numerical analysis and prediction products at all temporal and spatial scales.
+It is a high priority that the S/GDPFS will assist Developing and Least Developed Countries to make significant progress towards community resilience and reaching Sustainable Development Goals.

-The Future S/GDPFS will also bring benefits to broader user communities, including stakeholders responsible for preparedness for a wider variety of high-impact events; sectors impacted by weather and climate (e.g. energy, agriculture, health, integrated water resource management); and urban stakeholders, city planners, United Nations and other humanitarian agencies, including nongovernmental organizations.
+The future S/GDPFS will also bring benefits to broader user communities, including stakeholders responsible for preparedness for a wider variety of high-impact events; sectors impacted by weather and climate (e.g. energy, agriculture, health, integrated water resource management); and urban stakeholders, city planners, United Nations and other humanitarian agencies, including nongovernmental organizations.